Dan Tinianow, PhD

 Biography

-Dr. Tinianow is a past recipient of a Philo T. Farnsworth Award for best educational television program in a five-state region, as well as a past winner of the Stephen H. Coltrin Award for Excellence in Media Education, awarded competitively by the International Radio and Television Society (IRTS).
+- Winner of the Stephen H. Coltrin Award for Excellence in Media Education, presented by the International Radio and Television Society (IRTS).

-Dr. Tinianow has presented at such conferences as the International Communication Association (ICA), TechEd, Computer Use in Education (CUE) and Colorado Learning and Teaching Technology (COLTT).
+- Presenter at the International Communication Association (ICA), TechEd, Computer Use in Education (CUE), and Colorado Learning and Teaching Technology (COLTT) conferences.